Prateekpatel244/Prateekpatel244/README.md

 - 👋 Hi, I’m @Prateekpatel244
-- 👀 I’m interested in learning programming languages
+- 👀 I’m interested in learning Machine learning
-- 🌱 I’m currently learning basics of computer science
+- 🌱 I’m currently learning basics of python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Contact me  at prateek.patel244@gmail.com

 <!---
 Prateekpatel244/Prateekpatel244 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.